FracKenA/OP5_Listview_to_CSV/README.md

   -q QUERY, --query QUERY
                         OP5 Listview Filter to create CSV from.
 Make sure to enclose with a single quote due to brackets.
 You can copy the listview filter manual input into this argument.
                         More information can be found at https://docs.itrsgroup.com/docs/op5-monitor/8.1.0/topics/configure/list-view-filters.html
   -f FILE, --file FILE  CSV file to create.
-Relative path is supported
+Relative path is supported.
+If the file exists, it will be appended.

 Modifier Arguments:
   -s SERVER, --server SERVER